jake-knerr/js-style-guide/README.md

 #### Do not habitually sort imports by alpha.

 > Why?
-It is a lot of effort for very little gained and is a difficult to maintain abstraction.
+It is a lot of effort for very little gain and is a difficult to maintain abstraction.

 #### Do not habitually sort destructured bindings.

 > Why?
-It is a lot of effort for very little gained and is a difficult to maintain abstraction.
+It is a lot of effort for very little gain and is a difficult to maintain abstraction.

 ```javascript
 // discouraged